gohugoio/hugo/content/en/content-management/multilingual.md

     <li>
         <a href="{{ .Permalink }}">{{ .Lang }}: {{ .Title }}{{ if .IsPage }} ({{ i18n "wordCount" . }}){{ end }}</a>
     </li>
-    {{ end}}
+    {{ end }}
 </ul>
 {{ end }}
 {{< /code >}}

-The above can be put in a `partial` (i.e., inside `layouts/partials/`) and included in any template, be it for a [single content page][contenttemplate] or the [homepage][].
+The above can be put in a `partial` (i.e., inside `layouts/partials/`) and included in any template, whether a [single content page][contenttemplate] or the [homepage][].
 It will not print anything if there are no translations for a given page.

 The above also uses the [`i18n` function][i18func] described in the next section.

 ### List All Available Languages

-`.AllTranslations` on a `Page` can be used to list all translations, including itself.
-Called on the home page it can be used to build a language navigator:
+`.AllTranslations` on a `Page` can be used to list all translations, including the page itself.
+On the home page it can be used to build a language navigator:

 {{< code file="layouts/partials/allLanguages.html" >}}